What are dividends?

 The leftover profit itself is not called a dividend – rather, the term ‘dividend’ refers to the actual payment of the leftover profit from the company to a shareholder.

 So what is the difference between a salary payment and a dividend payment?

 Let’s start with understanding the differences between salaries and dividends, and how either forms of payment to shareholders are taxed.
 The rates of income tax differ between dividends and salaries – this in itself is pretty complex.

 Tax and National Insurance due on salaries is collected through the payroll system, which would normally be monthly.
-Income tax due on dividends for higher rate tax payers is usually collected through the self-assessment tax return system, which is nine months following the end of the tax year.
+Income tax due on dividends is usually collected through the self-assessment tax return system, which is nine months following the end of the tax year.

 Dividends are paid to shareholders from the profits of the company after Corporation Tax has been taken into account.

 A salary totalling more than your personal tax allowance (£12,500 for the next tax year commencing 6 April 2019) is taxable.
 This means that you can take home a salary of up to £12,500 per year without having to pay any tax.
 Once you start earning a salary of £12,501 or more, you will have to start paying the basic tax rate of 20%.

 Dividend payments are taxed at lower rates, as they are not considered salary payments, but rather the sharing of a company’s profits between its shareholders.
 A company can pay dividends to its shareholders at any time while it is in profit – when a company is not in profit, it is unable to declare dividends.
 If it does, this is illegal and causes a mountain of issues.